MTctrlf4/aliasesSetter/README.md

---A script for setting some aliases in the .bashrc file
+#A script for setting some aliases in the .bashrc file